 Kolb’s Learning Styles

-Kolb extended his learning cycle in 1984 and introduced a model about different learning styles.
-Combined, these models create Kolb’s Experiential Learning Theory, which explores learners’ inner cognitive processes.
+Kolb extended his learning cycle in 1984 and introduced a model featuring different learning styles.
+Combined, these models create Kolb’s experiential learning theory, which explores learners’ inner cognitive processes.

 The horizontal axis is called the Processing Continuum, and the vertical axis is the Perception Continuum.
-In Kolb’s view, learners cannot perform both variables on a single axis at the same time (e.g. think and feel).
+In Kolb’s view, learners cannot perform both variables on a single axis at the same time (for example, thinking and feeling).

 Attempting to do so can create an internal conflict.
 Learners resolve this by making an unconscious choice.
 This naturally determines the learner’s favoured learning style.